Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 As a Missouri driver, you have the right to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in St. Louis, MO as soon as you can.
-If you already agreed to and participated in a field test and have been arrested for a DUI in Missouri, your DUI attorney in St. Louis, MO will design an unwavering defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in St. Louis, MO immediately.
+If you already completed a field test and have been arrested for a DUI in Missouri, your St. Louis, MO DUI attorney will build a defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in St. Louis, MO

-A checkpoint is a temporary roadblock used to systematically screen drivers for behaviors like driving under the influence.
-Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Missouri lawmakers have entertained banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+A checkpoint is a roadblock temporarily set up on a roadway as a way to systematically screen drivers for driving under the influence.
+There are federal laws that regulate the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+Lawmakers in Missouri have entertained banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Police departments in St. Louis and around Missouri do not use checkpoints as heavily as they used to, but you should still familiarize yourself with your rights and the rules checkpoints must follow.
-If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.
+Police departments in St. Louis and around Missouri do not use checkpoints as heavily as they used to, but it is still wise to educate yourself on your rights and the rules regulating checkpoints.
+When it doubt, speak to a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance